oestradiol/bsky-post-notifs-bot/README.md

 #### **API and Bluesky Errors**

 - **Retry Mechanism**: Attempts to issue requests and handle errors by retrying up to [`PER_REQ_MAX_RETRIES`](https://github.com/oestradiol/bsky-post-notifs-bot/blob/main/src/other/bsky/lib.rs#L158).
 This helps prevent single failures from interrupting the workflow.
-Authentication errors are managed by reauthenticating as needed.

-- **Error Handling**: Expected errors are managed accordingly, and persistent issues are flagged as `Api` or `BskyBug` errors.

 #### **ATrium Bugs**